changlabtw/course.dataScience/index.rst

 =======
 Notice
 =======
 The slides are prepared mainly based on the reference books.
-Please follow the original license if you reproduce.
+Please follow their original license if you reproduce.
 Any questions, please contact `Jia-Ming Chang <http://changlabtw.com/>`_.